KerSp66zQAx/brief/README.md

 Because of the UI changes brought by its major release 1.6 (a regression in usability, for some people), this **independent fork** tries to keep Brief 1.5.4 compatible with the current Firefox releases.
 Some minor enhancements can to land too.

 It's all shared under the [MPL 2.0] (http://www.mozilla.org/MPL/2.0/ "Mozilla Public License, version 2.0").
-More info in the [wiki's FAQ] (https://github.com/KerSp66zQAx/brief/wiki/FAQ) page.

 Install